jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

-The problem with this visualization is that many values are too close to separate and plotted on top of each other: There is no way to tell how many 30 minute sessions do we have in the data set.
+The problem with this visualization is that many values are too close to separate and plotted on top of each other: There is no way to tell how many 30 minute sessions we have in the data set.
 Instead, we need to use the vertical dimension of the plot to distinguish between regions with different data density.
 This idea leads us to the histogram.

 Let's divide the data range into intervals: